RhizomeDB/spec/README.md

 Implementations MAY define their own sources, but sources SHOULD be non-blocking, and are RECOMMENDED to perform any blocking or IO-intensive operations asynchronously.

-Sources MAY emit deltas of tuples, if a runtime able to take advantage of incremental computation is being used, like [PomoFlow].
+Sources MAY emit deltas of tuples, if a runtime able to take advantage of incremental computation is being used, like PomoFlow

 Implementations MAY also support user defined sources, such as to facilitate the integration of PomoDB into external systems for persistence or communication.